ncruickshank/nc_r_tidytuesday/avatar_20200811/avatar_analysis.md

 ![](avatar_analysis_files/figure-gfm/feature%20importance-1.png)<!-- -->

-fit model to test data
+Finally, the model is fit to the `df_test` to assess the accuracy of the model.

 ``` r
 last_fit(